SarCoptU-zz/my-CS-education/README.md

 - methods get and post for new course forms
 NB: this is not a deployable app at the moment as it is only meant to teach me how to use the flask framework

-Issues:
-- work on looks of the pages
-- add option to remove course if wrongly inserted, maybe style the button red, for attention

-CS50x2020 Intro to Computer Science – Edx -  started 12/08/2019 – still need to edit ended
-Learning How to Learn – Coursera – started 15/5/20 – still need to edit ended